swolflcs/pymatic/README.md

 1. install python 3
 2. run `pip3 install selenium schedule`
+4. download chromedriver for your version of chrome and place the exe into the root of your pymatic folder [download directory](https://chromedriver.chromium.org/downloads)
-3. configure your config file with the following format
+3. in the root directory create and fill out config.js with the following format

     {
         "username": "your username here",